cyberbotics/webots/docs/reference/proto.md

 The PROTO interface defines the fields for the PROTO.
 Once defined, PROTO nodes may be instantiated in the scene tree exactly like built-in nodes.

+The [Your First PROTO](../guide/tutorial-7-your-first-proto.md) tutorial gives a very brief explanation how to create your own PROTO node.

 ## Sections

 - [PROTO Definition](proto-definition.md)